What is Laternal Commucation

 Is your organization engaged in cross-cultural collaborations?
 Here’s everything you need to know about cross-cultural communication!

-Cross-Cultural Communication: What It Is, Why It Matters, and How to Improve It in the Workplace
+Cross-Cultural Communication in the Workplace: What It Is, Why It Matters, and How to Improve It

 Why is lateral communication beneficial within an organization